dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### getDetails

-Get the details of the decoded barcode.
+Gets the details of the decoded barcode.
+[DSBarcodeDetails](barcode-details.md) can offer much more enhanced details specific to the barcode format of the decoded barcode.
+If you would like to learn more about how you can use these barcode details, please see this article on [how to get detauled barcode info]({{site.features}}get-detailed-info.html?lang=android).

 ```java
 BarcodeDetails getDetails()